slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/02-prerequisites.md

 The server uses the standard HTTPS port (443).
 Consequently, any firewalls on the machine or site must allow access to this port from the users' machines.

-The server must also have access to the underlying cloud service endpoints, which will vary depending on the cloud infrastructures that will be used.
+The server must also have access to the underlying cloud service endpoints.
+The ports used vary depending on the cloud infrastructures that is being accessed.

-If the underlying cloud infrastructure does not support contextualization, direct SSH access (port 22) to virtual machines within the cloud will also be required.
+If the underlying cloud infrastructure does not support virtual machine contextualization, direct SSH access (port 22) to virtual machines within the cloud is also required.